 For Sarah, closely monitoring the process was important.
 She also feels that her customer cares about local and ethical production—enough to pay extra for it.

-“Obviously American-made comes with a higher price tag, but I think that it's worth it to me to get quality goods.
+“Obviously American-made comes with a higher price point, but I think that it's worth it to me to get high quality goods.
 I think transparency is a big plus.
 People will spend $50 more because they actually believe in something, or know they're wearing something that has meaning to it.
 It's not just something cheap that you can chuck in the washing machine.”

 People will spend $50 more because they actually believe in something, or know they're wearing something that has meaning to it.